 Understanding the vibe and atmosphere is crucial for creating the right type of pictures that connects the culinary experience to the design.

 After understanding the layout of the space, concept, design, and use of materials we can plan better the type of images, angles, and lighting for the photoshoot.

-Beyond the design, a good restaurant always have a background story.
-The food, material, and history takes an important part of the type of images a high-end restaurant photographer requires to plan a successful photoshoot.
+Beyond the design, a good restaurant always has a background story.
+Food, material, and history takes an important part in planning a successful photo shoot.

 After understanding the design and culinary experience, the layout, and the theme, we will need to see what angles are best to deliver the story to the viewers and guests.

-Capturing a restaurant depending on the size takes between 3-5 hours to produce those 5-8 impactful images.
+Depending on the size, it can take between 3-6 hours to produce those 5-8 impactful images.

 Every successful project starts with scouting the space.
-After we complied the shoot list we start with the main spaces that are the most complex to photography (typically the largest spaces)
+After we complied the shoot list we start with the main spaces that are the most complex to do (typically the larger spaces).